 For over 110 years we have supported museums and galleries, and helped them to buy and display great works of art for everyone to enjoy.

 After Bruno Taut.
-'Devotion to Drift' by Lee Bul, 2013 – acquired by Birmingham Museum and Art Gallery with help from the Art Fund in 2014
+'Devotion to Drift' by Lee Bul, 2013 – acquired by Birmingham Museum and Art Gallery and New Art Gallery Walsall with Art Fund support (2014)

 © Studio Lee Bul